 - We have a limited operating history. - We have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future. - Even if this offering is successful, we will require substantial additional funding to finance our operations, complete the development and commercialization of ATH-1017, and evaluate other and future product candidates.
-If we are unable to raise this funding when needed, we may be forced to delay, reduce, or eliminate our product development programs or other operations. - Our ability to generate revenue and achieve profitability depends significantly on our ability to achieve a number of objectives. - Our development of ATH-1017 may never lead to a marketable product. - Our approach to targeting brain growth factors through the use of small molecules is based on a novel therapeutic approach, which exposes us to unforeseen risks.
-We have limited data from our Phase 1a and 1b clinical trials, including only 11 patients with mild to moderate AD, and we cannot be certain that future trials will yield similar data.
-In addition, our use of EEG methods to gather data requires placement of electrodes on a subject's scalp and, if not properly placed, we may be unable to obtain the data sought or data obtained may be unreliable. - We have concentrated our research and development efforts on the treatment of CNS and peripheral degenerative disorders, a field that has seen very limited success in product development.
+If we are unable to raise this funding when needed, we may be forced to delay, reduce, or eliminate our product development programs or other operations. - Our ability to generate revenue and achieve profitability depends significantly on our ability to achieve a number of objectives. - Our development of ATH-1017 may never lead to a marketable product. - Our approach to targeting brain growth factors through the use of small molecules is based on a novel therapeutic approach, which exposes us to unforeseen risks. - We have concentrated our research and development efforts on the treatment of CNS and peripheral degenerative disorders, a field that has seen very limited success in product development.
 Further, our product candidates are based on new approaches and novel technology, which makes it difficult to predict the time and cost of product candidate development and the regulatory approval process. - Clinical development involves a lengthy and expensive process with an uncertain outcome, and results of earlier studies and clinical trials may not be predictive of future clinical trial results.
-We may encounter substantial delays in clinical trials, or may not be able to conduct or complete clinical trials on the expected timelines, if at all.
+We may encounter substantial delays in clinical trials, or may not be able to conduct or complete clinical trials on the expected timelines, if at all. - The outbreak of the novel coronavirus disease, COVID-19, could adversely impact our business, including our nonclinical studies and clinical trials.

-- The outbreak of the novel coronavirus disease, COVID-19, could adversely impact our business, including our nonclinical studies and clinical trials. - We face significant competition, and if our competitors develop and market technologies or products more rapidly than we do or that are more effective, safer, or less expensive than the product candidates we develop, our commercial opportunities will be negatively impacted. - We plan to rely on third parties to conduct our nonclinical studies and clinical trials.
+- We face significant competition, and if our competitors develop and market technologies or products more rapidly than we do or that are more effective, safer, or less expensive than the product candidates we develop, our commercial opportunities will be negatively impacted. - We plan to rely on third parties to conduct our nonclinical studies and clinical trials.
 If these third parties do not properly and successfully carry out their contractual duties or meet expected deadlines, we may not be able to obtain regulatory approval of or commercialize our product candidates. - Our success depends on our ability to protect our intellectual property and our proprietary technologies.